The Semaphore Compost Network is a coalition of businesses, schools, backyard gardeners & community gardens in and around Semaphore and Port Adelaide.

 - assist and support the regular collection and recycling of food ‘waste’ generated by local restaurants, cafes and food retailers in Adelaide’s North-West &…

-Joining & Participation: Anyone can join the Semaphore Compost Network, either as a ‘contributor’ (usually a cafe, restaurant or other business enterprise) or as a ‘collector’ (home gardeners, community gardens and school-composting & gardening programs) or simply as an individual interested in composting, gardening or recycling activities.
+Joining & Participation: Anyone can join the Semaphore Compost Network, either as a ‘contributor’ (usually a cafe, restaurant or other business enterprise), as a ‘collector’ (home gardeners, community gardens and school-composting & gardening programs) or simply as an individual interested in composting, gardening or recycling activities.